grenaud/schmutzi/README.md

             ./endoCaller -cont 0 -deam5p out5p.prof -deam3p out3p.prof -seq output.fa -log outlog.log -l [length reference] /path/to/reference.fasta input.bam

-- Can I use schmutzi on modern DNA for mitochondrial consensus ?
+- Can I use schmutzi on modern DNA for mitochondrial consensus?

-  Yes, it is the simple case where deamination does not exist.
+  Yes, it is a simple case where deamination does not exist.
   Simply use endoCaller without deamination parameters and length parameters.

-- The contamination estimate of contDeam.pl is very different from the one obtained from mtCont, why is that ?
+- The contamination estimate of contDeam.pl is very different from the one obtained from mtCont, why is that?
   There are two possibilities:

   1. schmutzi.pl did not converge